Risk Factors Dashboard

 unforeseen expenses, complications and delays, including difficulties in employing sufficient staff and maintaining operational and management oversight.

-In addition, potential acquisition targets may be in states in which we do not currently operate, which could result in unforeseen operating difficulties and difficulties in coordinating geographically dispersed operations, personnel and facilities and subject us to additional and unfamiliar legal requirements.
+In addition, potential acquisition targets may be in states in which we do not currently operate.
+For example, on November 1, 2024, we acquired Lone Star Paving in Texas, a geographic region in which the Company has not historically operated.
+The Lone Star Acquisition or any future acquisition in a new geographic region could result in unforeseen operating challenges and difficulties in coordinating geographically dispersed operations, personnel and facilities and subject us to unfamiliar legal requirements.

 We may lose business to competitors that underbid us and may be unable to compete favorably in our highly competitive industry.